KYVENetwork/docs/docs/data_engineers/accessing_data/elt_pipeline/destinations/postgres_pipeline.md

 ---
-sidebar_position: 4
+sidebar_position: 1
 ---

-# Create a Pipeline
+# Postgres Pipeline

 In order to create an end to end test of the ELT pipeline apart from the Source which is the KYVE network, you should configure a destination where the `records` will be stored.

 This page will guide you through setting up an ELT pipeline to fetch data from a [KYVE data pool](https://docs.kyve.network/basics/pools.html) and import it into a local `Postgres` database.

 ## Postgres Local Deployment